williaz/TechRefresher/Spark.md

   - with expr
   - with mapping
 - window
+  - rolling agg
+  - VS group by:
+    - A group-by takes data, and every row can go only into **one grouping**.
+    - A window function calculates a return value for every input row of a table based on a group of rows, called a frame.
+Each row can fall into one or **more frames**.
+  - 3 kinds func: ranking, analytic, agg

 - grouping set: an agg across multiple groups
   - Grouping sets depend on null values for aggregation levels.
 If you do not filter-out null values, you will get incorrect results.
 This applies to cubes, rollups, and grouping sets.
   - rollup: subtotal, grant total